CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 **Tests needed to run decrease**

 Similarly to compile time, the tests that need to run to ensure stability and health of the Application Framework would also decrease.
 In our scenario where `CosmonautService` uses the `SpacesuitServiceCore`, the `CosmonautService` no longer depends on the implementations, therefore, instead of in tests working with concrete classes stubs and mocks are implemented based on the protocols - which at this point we are sure that remained the same. `CosmonautServiceTests` on a change in main `SpacesuitService` framework won't need to run at all.
 Because there is no direct dependency between those two frameworks.
 The tests would have to run only if the `SpacesuitServiceCore` would change.
 The lesser linking of main frameworks within the Application Framework the faster the testing.
 Especially on big project this brings lots of wins, imagine a project with hundreds of frameworks each having hundreds or even thousands of tests, which need to run before merge.
-Optimising the amount of frameworks needed to be tested on each PR at this point is cruical.
+Optimising the amount of frameworks needed to be tested on each PR at this point is crucial.

 **Framework Control And Encapsulation**